apache/fury-site/docs/json/graalvm.md

 methods and fields are not supported.

 Only configurations returned by a provider receive generated codecs.
 The default configuration is not generated implicitly.
-If a codegen-enabled runtime configuration was not included, Fory JSON uses its prepared interpreted codecs and logs one process-wide warning recommending a reachable `@ForyJsonProvider`. `withCodegen(false)` explicitly selects interpreted codecs and does not request generated-codec lookup.
+If a codegen-enabled `ForyJson` configuration was not included, Fory JSON uses its prepared interpreted codecs and logs one process-wide warning recommending a reachable `@ForyJsonProvider`. `withCodegen(false)` explicitly selects interpreted codecs and does not request generated-codec lookup.
 Asynchronous compilation is disabled in a native executable.